 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-We believe that first-hand experience is invaluable and make good use of our school grounds, which include a pond and wildlife area, and the local environment.
+We believe that first-hand experience is invaluable and make good use of our school grounds and the local environment.
 Where appropriate, we link our Science work to the class topic and make meaningful links with other subjects.

 British Values and Spiritual, Moral, Social and Cultural Development